-4.4.1 NORM\REPORT Message
+4.4.1 NORM_REPORT Message

-This is an optional message generated by NORM participants.
-This message could be used for periodic performance reports from receivers in experimental NORM implementations.
+This is an OPTIONAL message generated by NORM participants.
+This message can be used for periodic performance reports from receivers in experimental NORM implementations.
 The format of this message is currently undefined.
-Experimental NORM implementations may define NORM\REPORT formats as needed for test purposes.
-These report messages SHOULD be disabled for interoperability testing between different NORM implementations.
+Experimental NORM implementations MAY define NORM_REPORT formats as needed for test purposes.
+These report messages SHOULD be disabled for interoperability testing between different compliant NORM implementations.